 When you drink something hot, you need to be cautious about not contacting the hot beverage with your teeth as much as possible.
 You may want to let the drink cool down a little or drink it through a straw to reduce the teeth contact.

 When you get cold and your nose is stuffed, you tend to breathe through your mouth.
-This Excessive mouth breathing results in a dry mouth which increases the risk of dental decays and mouth infections.
+Excessive mouth breathing results in dry mouth, which increases the risk of dental decays and mouth infections.

 Take advantage of fluoride treatments like gels and rinses.
 These treatments will strengthen your tooth enamel and protect your teeth from possible problems.
 When your teeth are covered with the gel, the nerves inside of your teeth will be protected.